exakat/php-dictionary/dictionary/rdbms.ini.rst

 RDBMS stands for Relational DataBase Management System.
 It may also be called a SQL server.

-PHP can connect to multiple RDBMS: MySQL, Oracle, MariaDB, SQLite3, MSSQL, PostGreSQL, etc.
+PHP can connect to many different RDBMS, such as MySQL, Oracle, MariaDB, SQLite3, MSSQL, PostGreSQL, etc.

 PHP offers a native abstraction layer: ``PDO``.
 There are database abstraction as components too.